Pro bono and discounted fees work

 A fully receipted tax invoice is issued after payment is made and it will describe the work you have asked me to carry out.

-Fees paid for consults are not refundable in the event of a cancellation except upon at least 24 hours’ notice.
+Fees paid for consults are not refundable in the event of a cancellation except at my discretion and upon at least 24 hours’ notice.
 This is because others could have used the time.
 Booked consults are not secured until full payment has been received.
-Fees paid for consults which conclude before the end of the period booked are not refundable pro rata but I do reserve a discretion, which I normally offer to provide free further telephone advice of equivalent length if later required.
+Fees paid for consults which conclude before the end of the period booked are not refundable pro rata but I do reserve a discretion, which I normally offer if appropriate, to provide free further telephone advice of equivalent length if later required.
 This does not apply to brief consults, or to consults more than a month beforehand.
 Consult fees do not include written advice or a written record of oral advice.
 That service is available for additional fees.